Paradigm4/finance/README.md

 value is known directly then use between similarly to the above example.

-Typically we need to consult a hash or auxiliary array to find coordinates for given SYMBOL NAMES.
+Typically we need to consult a hash or auxiliary array to find coordinates for given SYMBOL names.
 In that case, using a SciDB cross_join filter is a good way to go.
 Cross_join is a database inner join operation between two arrays along a subset of their coordinate axes.